Suicide: Risk Factors

 - Ask the person directly if they have ever thought about hurting themselves

-- Keep them protected like limit access to dangerous objects or places
+- Keep them protected, like limiting access to dangerous objects or places

 - Contact the 988 Suicide and Crisis Lifeline by phone or text